 Can you have an autoresponder or canned response to reply to customers and clients while you spend time with your toddler on the weekend?
 Great, set it up.
 Do you hate dealing with Pinterest?
 Awesome, get a program that helps you batch your pins.

-Learning to automate the menial tasks in your business and home life can be a huge time saver and stress reliever.
-It will also give you more time to be with your little ones, and maybe even let you get a nap in every once in a while.
+Automating the menial tasks in your business and home life can be a huge time saver and stress reliever.
+It will also give you more time to be with your little ones.
+And maybe, just maybe, will even let you take a nap every once in a while.
 Automating can maybe even become your new best friend.

 Celebrate The Little Moments